hyunjink12/blackscholes_pricing_v1/README.md

 This implementation of Black-Scholes assumes European-style exercise, constant volatility, and no dividends (unless explicitly adjusted).
 For simplicity, I used the quoted annualized Treasury yield directly as an approximation (explained below).

-Several factors not captured:
+Factors not represented by the model:
 - Supply/demand
 - Volatility skew (strike-dependent IV)
 - Term structure of volatility across maturities
-- Liquidity conditions
+- Market liquidity

 The risk-free rate used in this model is sourced from the U.S. Treasury yields (CEY/BEY).
 The Coupon Equivalent Yield (Bond Equivalent Yield) is the annualized return for discount or short-term, non-interest-bearing bonds.
 This is your "r".